Jody Fannin: 2012–2013

-In 2013, following his BRDC Rising Star award, he made the step up to the GT3 class of the series, now driving for JRM Racing in their Nissan GT-R, signing in a last-minute deal to compete in the opening round of the season, driving solo, which incurred an additional 20-second pit stop penalty.
+In 2013, following his BRDC Rising Star award, Fannin made the step up to the GT3 class of the series, now driving for JRM Racing in their Nissan GT-R, signing in a last-minute deal to compete in the opening round of the season, driving solo, which incurred an additional 20-second pit stop penalty.
 He finished twelfth in race one, and eleventh in race two, both positions being outside of the points.
 In June, it was announced that he would race for JMB Racing in a Nissan GT-R GT3 at Paul Ricard and the Nürburgring in the Blancpain Endurance Series, driving alongside Nicolas Misslin and Nicolas Marroc.
 It would not prove to be a successful debut, however, as the trio retired after 22 laps, and were not classified.
 He returned to JRM Racing again for the 24 Hours of Spa, this time alongside Charles Bateman, Matt Bell and Humaid Al-Masaood, but brake issues dogged their race, and they were eventually forced to retire with a driveline problem, as the car stopped on track.
 Following this event, he competed in the Magny-Cours round of the GT Tour with Julien Briché, driving for JMB Racing.
 They retired from the first race, before finishing eleventh in the second.
 Fannin then partnered Steven Kane for JRM Racing in the Hockenheimring round of the ADAC GT Masters series, taking 18th in the first race, and 14th in the second.
 Fannin finished the season partnering Jean-Philippe Dayraut in the Paul Ricard round of the GT Tour, and, after narrowly missing out on pole, he was not classified in the first race after contact in the first corner, they took fourth in the second race.
 This result saw Fannin classified 23rd in the driver's championship.

 2014–2016

-In 2014 he made a few one off appearances including a points finish in the Silverstone round of the Blancpain Endurance Series driving a Bentley Continental GT3 with James Appleby and Steve Tandy.
+In 2014, Fannin made a few one off appearances including a points finish in the Silverstone round of the Blancpain Endurance Series driving a Bentley Continental GT3 with James Appleby and Steve Tandy.
 He followed this up with a win and a second place in the Silverstone round of the International GT Open alongside Darren Turner in a TF Sport Aston Martin V12 Vantage GT3.
 After being selected for the Aston Martin Racing Young Driver Academy, he joined TF Sport for a full season of British GT in 2015 alongside Andrew Jarman in an Aston Martin V12 Vantage GT3.
-They achieved 2 podiums and a pole position, finishing 7th in the championship.
-Jody joined Pete Littler for a part season of British GT in 2016, again in an Aston Martin V12 Vantage GT3 and rounded off the year with a podium alongside Francesco Sini in the Barcelona round of the International GT Open with Italian Aston Martin Racing team, Solaris Motorsport.
+They achieved 2 podiums and a pole position, finishing seventh in the championship.
+Fannin joined Pete Littler for a part season of British GT in 2016, again in an Aston Martin V12 Vantage GT3 and rounded off the year with a podium alongside Francesco Sini in the Barcelona round of the International GT Open with Italian Aston Martin Racing team, Solaris Motorsport.